geebee101/newthai/docs/freqlist.md

 - all words in the original list are now included (19,494 instead of ~16k).
 - all words have IPA phonetics **and** a sensible romanisation, with tones;
 - only 329 words have no meaning attached;
-- there should be no reapeated meanings, meanings have been tidyed up.
+- there should be no repeated meanings, meanings have been tidyed up.
 93% of the list now has only 1-2 senses.
 - Experimental features: (these are denoted in the sheet with a tag of [exper.])
 	- repeat-words are pointing back to their base-word, when it exists in the list.
 	- some compounds not found in dictionaries point to their (poss.) component-words,  when it exists in the list.
-	- loan-words: most are translated and have a transliteration (though a few defeat me).
+	- loan-words: most are translated and have a transliteration (though a few defeat us).
 The transliteration is included so that we can learn to pronounce these words the Thai way, and thus be understood.
 - new column: Classifiers – out of 9178 nouns, 3244 (35%) have 1 or more classifiers (Thai word + transliteration).
 - changed: column 1 is now 'index'.
 Use it in combo with the last 2-3 columns on the right to produce your learning lists.